 - benefit from employment, employment-related work opportunities and/or employment–related training

-Community Employment Services also include two projects, Partners In Employment Outreach, and The Flower Cart Group’s Literacy Program.
+Supported Employment Services also includes The Flower Cart Group’s Literacy Program.